hnky/pytorch-workshop/Lab 3 - Build and deploy a PyTorch model/readme.md

 ## Part 3 - Create an online Endpoint

-> In this part you are going to deploy the model in managed endpoint.
+> In this part you are going to deploy the model in an online endpoint.

 Before you continue you have to make sure you have "Microsoft.PolicyInsights" resource policy enabled in your Azure subscription.
+This is mostly not yet enabled in Azure Pass subscription.

 ```bash
 az provider register -n 'Microsoft.PolicyInsights'